seabird-chat/seabird-core/README.md

   the gRPC service to.
 Note that it will not be tls encrypted, so you may want to put it behind a reverse proxy.
 - `SEABIRD_TOKEN_FILE` - the file to load tokens from.
-- `SEABIRD_ENABLE_WEB` (optional, defaults to true) - whether or not to enable grpc-web.
-This is only supported in the Go implementation.

 ### Token File

-The tokens key is a mapping of `tag` to `auth_token`.
+The tokens file contains a mapping of `tag` to `auth_token`.
 Each tag will be associated with a given auth token.
 It is meant as a convenience to make it easier to identify where incoming requests are coming from.

-Sending a `SIGHUP` can be used to reload the configuration file.
+Sending a `SIGHUP` to the server process can be used to reload the configuration file.

 As an example, the following tokens file defines the `belak` tag with an auth_token of `hunter2`.